Complete Guide to VAT in Slovenia: Rates, Registration, & Compliance

 VAT Registration Process

-There is no VAT threshold in Slovenia for foreign-taxable persons, so the registration process for domestic and foreign-taxable persons, such as businesses, is slightly different.
+There is no VAT threshold in Slovenia for foreign-taxable persons, so the registration process for domestic and foreign-taxable persons, such as businesses, differs slightly.

 Slovenia VAT Registration for Domestic Businesses